zhonghan721/tp/docs/UserGuide.md

 <box type="note" background-color="#dff0d8" border-color="#d6e9c6" icon=":information_source:">

-**Note:** This is a more powerful command than `customer list`{.swift}, as it allows you to filter the list of Deliveries by status, customer ID and/or expected delivery date.
-This command also allows you to sort the list of Deliveries by expected delivery date in either ascending or descending order.
-By default, the list of Deliveries will be sorted by expected delivery date in descending order (latest first).
+**Note:** This is a more powerful command than `customer list`{.swift}, as it allows you to filter the list of Deliveries by status, Customer ID and/or expected Delivery date.
+This command also allows you to sort the list of Deliveries by expected Delivery date in either ascending or descending order.
+By default, the list of Deliveries will be sorted by expected Delivery date in descending order (latest first).

 </box>